Native American language

 What were Crow weapons and tools like in the past?

 Crow warriors used powerful bows and arrows, war clubs, spears, and hide shields.

-Here is a website with American Indian weapon pictures and information.
+Here is a website with more information about Indian weapons and tools.

 What other American Indians did the Crow tribe interact with?